epccs/RPUpi/readme.md

 ## Example

-A Pi Zero Host computer issues commands to the RPU_BUS microcontrollers over a serial (UART) interface.
-The microcontrollers run a command processor that accepts interactive textual commands that operate the microcontroller peripherals as a bare metal system.
-This means the microcontroller can perform event capture task for a flow meter or control an array of half-bridge power outputs to run a BLDC water pump.
+A Pi Zero host computer controls the microcontrollers through the serial (UART) interface.
+The microcontrollers run a command processor which accepts interactive textual commands and operates the peripherals as a bare metal system.
+The microcontroller firmware can be compiled from source that is version managed on GitHub, it can then be uploaded to the targets bootloader with avrdude.
+The Pi Zero host can be remotely accessed using SSH.
+The Pi Zero does not need to expose a raw serial port to the network because the microcontrollers development toolchain can reside on the Pi Zero.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "MultiDrop")